 4. Travel on the Cheap

 Alright, now we’re getting to the fun part.
 First of all, long-term travel is not like a vacation.
 As we all know, vacations are expensive.
-That’s where you cram in everything you can within a one or two-week stretch of time to reward you for the other 50 weeks a year you spend working.
+That’s where you cram in everything you can within a one or two-week stretch of time to reward yourself for the other 50 weeks a year you spend working.

 Vacations are expensive.